69th Pennsylvania Infantry Regiment: 1861

 It was also here, in October 1861, that the unit was first designated as the 2nd California and became part of Colonel Edwin Baker's California Brigade.

 On September 24, the regiment served as part of the Union force commanded by General William Farrar Smith during reconnoissance activities at Lewinsville, which resulted in one member of the 69th being wounded during a brief fight with Confederate troops.

-Ordered to Conrad's Ferry on October 20, members of the 69th then engaged in their first major combat experience during the Battle of Balls Bluff the next day.
+Ordered to Conrad's Ferry on October 20, members of the 69th then engaged in their first major combat experience during the Battle of Ball's Bluff the next day.

 After this battle, its name was changed to the 68th Penna. for a short time and then the 69th.
 They made an attempt with the 69th New York to form an Irish Brigade, but Governor Andrew Gregg Curtin of Pennsylvania opposed the idea, which led to the proposal being dropped.
 The 68th had their regimental designation changed to the 69th in honor of the 69th New York Infantry.